Category Archives: Drama

 But I’ll get down from my soapbox.

-Streisand plays the title role.
-Yentl is a bookish girl and daughter of a respected Talmud teacher who instructs her although she is female and not male.
+Yentl is a bookish girl and the daughter of a respected Talmud teacher who instructs her, even though he is female, not male.
 This is forbidden in their culture.

-Her father dies leaving Yentl to her own devices and determinations.
+Her father dies, leaving Yentl to her own devices and determinations.

-This results in a triangle of sorts but not in the traditional sense.
+This results in a triangle of sorts, but not in the traditional sense.
 Hadass develops feelings for Anshel (really Streisand as Yentl in drag).
-After they marry (unconsummated) Anshel falls in love with Avigdor.
+After they marry (unconsummated), Anshel falls in love with Avigdor.

 The main themes of faith and romance are center stage.
-Streisand may have had feminism on her mind with the film but I didn’t find this a major point except for Yentl refusing to marry a man.
+Streisand may have had feminism on her mind with the film, but I didn’t find this a major point, except for Yentl refusing to marry a man.

 She pretends to be a boy because females are repressed in the religion.
-A real win would have been Yentl embracing faith as she is, but for 1983 the message isn’t a bad one.
+A real win would have been Yentl embracing faith as she is, but for 1983, the message isn’t a bad one.

-Still, we are supposed to want Yentl and Avigdor to live happily ever after but I never felt very much of a connection to the couple.
+Still, we are supposed to want Yentl and Avigdor to live happily ever after, but I never felt very much of a connection to the couple.

 The best parts of Yentl are the musical score and the songs the audience is treated to.
 The highlight is the emotionally charged “Papa, Can You Hear Me?” which is a gorgeous moment for Yentl.

 The romantic moments are unfulfilling and predictable, but the film is about Streisand and Streisand alone.
-As good as Patinkin and Irving are they take a backseat to the illustrious star.
+As good as Patinkin and Irving are, they take a backseat to the illustrious star.
 We never even get to see Patinkin sing.

 I’m okay with this.
 I watched Yentl (1983) for the enormous talents of its star.
 Her singing, acting, and directing all make the film a worthwhile and engaging experience.

-It’s not a great film and other Streisand films are better- I’m thinking of Funny Girl (1968) and Hello, Dolly (1969), but it’s way above average.
+It’s not a great film, and other Streisand films are better- I’m thinking of Funny Girl (1968) and Hello, Dolly (1969), but it’s way above average.

 Oscar Nominations: 1 win-Best Supporting Actress-Amy Irving, Best Art Direction, Best Original Score (won), Best Original Song-“Papa, Can You Hear Me?”, “The Way He Makes Me Feel”